 The severity of DUI charges can depend on whether you’ve been in an accident, whether it’s your first, second, or subsequent offense, whether you’re considered a “habitual offender,” whether you had any children in the car at the time of your arrest, and whether anyone was injured or killed as a result of your driving.

-This is one of the reasons it’s so important to seek legal advice as quickly as you can.
-Having an experienced Florida DUI attorney to request an administrative review hearing on your behalf and defend you at this hearing can be the difference between keeping and losing your license.
+This is why it’s so important to seek legal advice as quickly as you can.
+Having an experienced Rockledge County DUI Attorney to request an administrative review hearing on your behalf and defend you at this hearing can be the difference between keeping and losing your license.

 Being arrested for DUI doesn’t mean a conviction is inevitable.
 Unless the prosecutor can prove your guilt beyond a reasonable doubt, the charges won’t stand.
-This means that there are several possible ways your attorney can attack the evidence against you and provide the reasonable doubt necessary for acquittal.
+This means that there are usually several ways your criminal defense attorney can attack the evidence against you and provide the reasonable doubt necessary for acquittal.

 Although the best defense for your case will depend on the specific facts presented, some of the most common (and successful) defenses include: